dylanwolters/fakebank/readme.md

 The email address or username appears at the top right corner when logged in The user can log out of the account

+Add protected routes - withdraw and deposit are only available if logged in

 The user can deposit money
 The balance updates according to deposit
 Information persists across log ins